John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # For help with the wsl command do:
      PS> wsl --help

-     # Get a list of valid distributions
+     # Get a list of valid distributions.
+Ubuntu 20.04 is available but may have issues.
      PS> wsl  --list --online

      # Install Ubuntu-18.04 into wsl by entering  :